Marnack/dlxtrains_modpack/dlxtrains_diesel_locomotives/README.md

 Players can optionally customize their locomotives with a visible unit number that is unique to each locomotive.
 The locomotive's unit number will be displayed on the exterior of the locomotive if a number is specified in the "Wagon road number" field of the "Wagon properties" formspec.
 (Access the formspec via right mouse button click after boarding the locomotive.)
 Although any value may be specified in this field, only a positive whole number with a value from 0 to 999 will trigger the number to be displayed on the exterior of the locomotive.
 If included, leading zeros and spaces will be shown as leading zeros.
 Thus, a value of "04" or " 4" would both be shown as "04".
 Also note that each livery defines the location, color and size of the unit number.
 Examples of where the unit number may be displayed include the side of the cabin, the sides of the hood or on the side of the fuel tank.
 (Tip: Use the **DLX Wagon Updater Tool** on the locomotive to quickly confirm the change after setting or editing the unit number.)

-> Note for players running Minetest on Windows: There is currently an issue with formspecs in that the button to show the wagon properties formspec may need to be clicked *many* times before it will eventually display.
+> Note for players running Luanti on Windows: There is currently an issue with formspecs in that the button to show the wagon properties formspec may need to be clicked *many* times before it will eventually display.
 This is a low level problem that happens with non DLX locomotives and wagons as well.
-Linux versions of Minetest do not seem to have this issue.
+Linux versions of Luanti do not seem to have this issue.

 ## Notes

-Due to current limitations in Minetest, the player's view while on board the locomotive will be from a point in space just above the center of the locomotive rather than from inside the cabin.
+Due to current limitations in Luanti, the player's view while on board the locomotive will be from a point in space just above the center of the locomotive rather than from inside the cabin.
 While this viewpoint is certainly sufficient, switching to third person view while driving the locomotive provides a slightly different perspective from outside the locomotive that might also be useful.
-Alternatively, DlxTrains now supports the [advtrains_attachment_offset_patch](https://content.minetest.net/packages/doxygen_spammer/advtrains_attachment_offset_patch/) as an optional dependency which provides a fix for the issue.
+Alternatively, DlxTrains now supports the [advtrains_attachment_offset_patch](https://content.luanti.org/packages/doxygen_spammer/advtrains_attachment_offset_patch/) as an optional dependency which provides a fix for the issue.

 ## Licenses